lackofbindings/ORLModules/README.md

 This module allows you to supply a mask texture and 4 colors, where each channel of the mask defines the region where the color will be mixed with the base color.
 Each color is applied in-order of the channels of the mask.
 The alpha of each color swatch can be used to control intensity.

+### Color Adjust

+This module provides Hue, Saturation, and Brightness sliders to adjust both the Albedo colors and Emission colors (if enabled).
+It shares the same mask texture and sampler with ORL Standard.
+It also allows you to select a channel of the mask texture to use to mask the effect.
+Color adjustment algorithms from [Poiyomi Toon Shader](https://github.com/poiyomi/PoiyomiToonShader).

 ## How to Install

 ### Dependencies